elephantscale/OpenAI-labs/fine-tuning-with-huggingface.md

 * In this lab we will practice fine-tuning an OpenAI model

+* A practical example of fine-tuning would be using the Hugging Face Transformers library to fine-tune the GPT-2 model on a custom dataset.
+In this example, we'll fine-tune GPT-2 on a dataset of movie reviews to generate movie review-like text.

 ### Lab Goals:

 ### STEP 0) Login to the server

-Each student is provided their individual server and credentials
+* Each student is provided their individual server and credentials

-(Instructor: use our ubuntu AMI, t2.large or t2.xlarge instances
+* (Instructor: use our ubuntu AMI, t2.large or t2.xlarge instances

-A practical example of fine-tuning would be using the Hugging Face Transformers library to fine-tune the GPT-2 model on a custom dataset.
-In this example, we'll fine-tune GPT-2 on a dataset of movie reviews to generate movie review-like text.

 ### STEP 1) Prepare your dataset: